Today I pressed the publish button on Amazon. Here is what you need to know.

 Ownership, Distribution & DRM

 If you plan to distribute wide you should give this some thought.
 I’m publishing a (very) short story in digital format so I’ve left this blank.
-Which means I will be using the automatic amazon provided number.
-If you want to have more control over your work you may wish to supply your own ISBN, and remember you need a different one for each format you publish in.
+Which means I will be using the automatic AISN provided when you publish on Amazon.
+If I wanted to have more control over my work I would supply my own ISBN.
+Remember you need a different one for each format you publish in.